MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/apply-a-sensitivity-label-to-a-model.md

 3. After you've completed your remaining model settings, select **Create** to build your model.

-### To add a sensitivity label to an existing form processing model
+### Add a sensitivity label to an existing form processing model

 You can add a sensitivity label to an existing form processing model in different ways:

 - Through the **Automate** menu in the document library
 - Through the **Active model** settings in the document library

-#### To add a sensitivity label to an existing form processing model through the Automate menu
+#### Add a sensitivity label to an existing form processing model through the Automate menu

 You can add a sensitivity label to an existing form processing model that you own through the **Automate** menu in the document library in which the model is applied.